LibertyAces/BitSwanPump/doc/source/examples/connectionES/connectionES.rst

     index=<<name of your index>>
     doctype=_doc

 The configuration file can contain additional information depending on your implementation.
-However, it is important to contain:
+It is essential to include:

 - `index` : name of the index that will be used to store your data in ES
 - `url` : URL of your connection with ES